Generic Name: venlafaxine

 What is venlafaxine?

-Venlafaxine is used to treat major depressive disorder, anxiety, and panic disorder.
+Venlafaxine is used in adults to treat major depressive disorder, anxiety, and panic disorder.

 Venlafaxine may also be used for purposes not listed in this medication guide.